DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/tooltip.md

 # Tooltip Plugin Reference

 The `Tooltip` plugin implements a tooltip that shows information about a point.
-The tooltip appears when the user hovers over a series point.
+The tooltip appears when a user hovers the mouse pointer over a series point.

 ## Import